-On New Years Eve, 2005 I heard that my old friend Tim Cole had started writing songs and was performing them at medieval events I arranged to get together with him to start recording some of his stuff.
-We started jamming sometime after Imbolc (February) of that year and worked a few things up to perform at the Beltaine feis which is early in May so the tunes were all either medieval or Irish-inspired folk.
+On New Years Eve, 2005 I heard that my old friend Tim Cole had started writing songs and was performing them at medieval events.
+I soon arranged to get together with him to record some of his stuff.
+We started jamming sometime after Imbolc (early February) of the following year and worked up a few songs to perform at the Beltaine (early May) feis.
+The tunes were all either medieval or Irish-inspired folk.
 I was lucky enough to get my brother Ned (of Trespassengers fame) to play fiddle on some of the tunes.

 Since we were mostly playing at my house I recorded a lot of the stuff we did so I could give Tim a copy to practice at home or just to review with a critical ear.
 I soon got the idea to make a CD from the recordings which I would pass out for free at the event.
 I looked at all the possible CD burning solutions and decided on using a lightscribe drive - the discs just looked so cool with a greyscale image burned into them, and I wouldn't have to do any other artwork - I could just stick them into a clear case.